psychemedia/winter-tales/src/twelve_months.md

 Maruschka sat over the fire and cooked supper.
 Mother and sister came back no more.
 ```

-The tale then seems to start appearing in English language collections of Chzech, Slav and Eastern European tales:
+The tale then seems to start appearing in English language collections of Czech, Slav and Eastern European tales:

 ```{admonition} In *Fairy tales of the Slav peasants and herdsmen*, 1896
 :class: dropdown